GoogleChrome/web.dev/src/site/content/en/blog/user-location/index.md

 ---
 layout: post
 title: User Location
-subhead: The Geolocation API lets you discover, with the user's consent, the user's location.
+subhead: The Geolocation API lets you discover the user's location, given their consent.
 description: >
   Most browsers and devices have access to the user's geographic location.
 Learn how to work with the user's location in your site and apps.
 authors: